Shashideep83/shark/README.md

 ### 22. Generic aggregation methods

-Shark can implement several methods that perform an aggregation.
+Sharks can implement several methods that perform an aggregation.
 These methods all return a single value for each column.
 The following aggregation methods are defined.

 * min
 * max